enderandrew/breakout/README.md

 [Click here to access the editor](https://codepen.io/xadamxk/pen/XoyPbq)

 The level generator allows anyone to draw pixel art to create custom breakout levels.
 The code for this editor was inspired by [gelstudios/gitfiti](https://github.com/gelstudios/gitfiti), which allows users to create pixel art in their Github contribution history.
 To create levels, simply open the codepen project and get to drawing.
 When you are happy with your creation, don't forget to name your level, copy the contents of the Code and head on over to the breakout game.
-Click upload, paste the level code in the prompt window, and enjoy playing your leve.
+Click upload, paste the level code in the prompt window, and enjoy playing your level.

 To add your level to the publicly available game, please submit levels via the release thread, Github issue/pull request, or contact me privately.